Seamless Mosaic Internals

 • The non-GUI modelMosaicController is the single source of truth for the scene list, z-order, resolution mode, target CRS, and the computed CommonGrid.
 It is deliberately Qt-free (may use osgeo.gdal/ogr/osr) so it is unit-testable without a running application.

 • The rendering layerMosaicView is a QWidget sibling of RasterView (not a subclass — a mosaic is N scenes on one shared world grid, not one dataset zoomed).
-It draws two layers on a QGIS-style unbounded canvas via a world→screen camera (MosaicViewTransform): the pixel layer (the composited scenes, from a per-scene ARGB cache — see The Pixel Layer) and, on top, the vector overlay (footprints, bounding box, overlap highlight — see The Geometry Overlay).
+It draws two layers on a QGIS-style unbounded canvas via a world→screen camera (MosaicViewTransform): the pixel layer (the composited scenes, from a tiled ARGB cache — see The Pixel Layer) and, on top, the vector overlay (footprints, bounding box, overlap highlight — see The Geometry Overlay).

 Core files: